Mariners vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. Tigers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Seattle Mariners and Detroit Tigers take the field on Friday at 6:40 PM ET.
-Ty France and Javier Baez have been on a tear in recent games for their respective squads.
+The Detroit Tigers and Javier Baez hit the field in the second game of a three-game series against J.P.
+Crawford and the Seattle Mariners, on Saturday at Comerica Park.

-The Tigers are +105 moneyline underdogs for this matchup with the favorite Mariners (-125).
-An 8.5-run total is listed for the contest.
+The Mariners are -175 moneyline favorites for this matchup against the Tigers (+145).
+The total is 8 runs for this game.

 Rep your team with officially licensed Mariners gear!
 Head to Fanatics to find jerseys, shirts, and much more.